 Ordinance requires all new residential development to include deed-restricted affordable units, or to pay an in-lieu fee or dedicate land.
-For ownership projects, 100 percent of the inclusionary units must be affordable to moderate-income households, or one-third must be affordable to low-income households, one-third must be affordable to moderate-income households and one-third must be affordable to above moderate-income households.
-For rental projects, 100 percent of the inclusionary units must be affordable to low-income households, or one-third must be affordable to very low-income households, one-third must be affordable to very low-income households, one-third must be affordable to low-income households and one-third must be available to moderate-income households.
+For ownership projects, 100 percent of the inclusionary units must be affordable to moderate-income households, or one-third must be affordable to low-income households, one-third must be affordable to above moderate-income households.
+For rental projects, 100 percent of the inclusionary units must be affordable to low-income households, or one-third must be affordable to very low-income households, one-third must be affordable to low-income households and one-third must be available to moderate-income households.
 Generally, residential units are made affordable to residents with incomes ranging between 30 and 120 percent of the area median.
 Staff reported that the inclusionary housing policy has been very successful in dispersing affordable housing throughout the Town.